Ybatuhan-EcoBooster/Ybatuhan-EcoBooster/README.md

 </h3>

 <h2 align="center">
-I'm a Finance and Data Analyst 💻 and Financer 🏦!
+I'm a Finance and Data Analyst 💻
 </h2>

 Finance and data are related to each other.
 When I studied Finance and Accounting, I discover programming to get better results.
 Thus, I am transforming finance and accounting information to code.
 Also, I am supporting open-source codes.
 You can find my journey on Github and I always update my codes in this process.
 Learn with me !!!